 Create a beautiful planter for your porch or patio using a carved pumpkin at Armstrong Garden Centers.
 The fee for the class is $49 and registration is required.

 How many jackpot pumpkins can you carry?
-Take them all home for $24.99 at your local Armstrong Garden Centers.
+Take them all home for $24.99 at your local Armstrong Garden Centers (through October 21, 2018).

 - Saturday, October 14 at 9:00 a.m. – Cool Season Edibles – There are wonderful assortments of healthy, great tasting vegetables to plant for fall, winter and early spring.
 Attendees will find out which varieties are best to plant.
 No registration required for this free class.

-- Saturday, October 28 at 9:00 a.m. – Kids Halloween Make & Take – This free class is sure to be a treat for parents and children alike.
+- Saturday, October 27 at 9:00 a.m. – Kids Halloween Make & Take – This free class is sure to be a treat for parents and children alike.
 Kids will plant a Halloween inspired container.
 Basic gardening principles will be introduced.
+Parents must stay with their children.
 Registration required as space is limited.
-Click here to register.
+Free.